SiliconLabs/bluetooth_mesh_applications/btmesh_temperature_log/README.md

 - Use a provisioner to provision for Client and Server.
 - On provisioner, create two groups: Server_Group (address: 0xC000) and Client_Group (address: 0xC001).
-		Set public address for the Server to Server_Group and subcrib address to Client_Group.
+		Set public address for the Server to Server_Group and subcribe address to Client_Group.
-		Set public address for the Client to Client_Group and subcrib address to Server_Group.
+		Set public address for the Client to Client_Group and subcribe address to Server_Group.

 ## How It Works ##